Have you ever asked yourself what page load time tips the website speed optimization experts implemented to increase the

 Here are some mobile optimization tips Jonathan wants us to know when reducing mobile page load time:

 - Use Google’s PageSpeed Tools and services such as Yslow and SingleHop to minimize server response time to within 200ms.

 - Place CSS files at the top of your source code and JS files at the bottom.

 - Manage your images by resizing them where necessary.
-According to Jonathan: “by specifying width and height, images function as responsive page elements utilized according to the screen size of the target mobile device.”
+According to Jonathan: “specify the width and height of images and scale them to the size of a mobile version.”